Jhyde927/DeadCityNights/README.md

 Arrow keys left and right or A and D to move.
 Press up to interact with environment.
 Press up or click on NPCs to talk to them.
 Right click or F to aim.
 Left click or space while aiming to shoot.
 1 selects handgun.
 2 selects shotgun.
 Guns only work in the cemetery.

 ## Notes
-This started as a project to learn C++.
-I took a pixel art image I made of a city street at night, and made it into a game.
-I had this idea that the game would start with you doing mundane tasks like going to work, and helping out NPCs, and sleeping to advance the day.
-Then when the game reaches a certain date, a zombie apocalypse happens where zombies invade the city street, but for now you can only shoot zombies in the cemetery.
+I've been programming in python and making games in Godot with gd script for like 3 years.
+I've always wanted to learn C++ so I could eventualy make bigger and better things, but you got to start small.
+So I'm making a pixel art adventure game in C++ with raylib.
+I started by taking a piece of pixel art I had made and slowly made it more and more interactive.
+I added a player character and a camera, then pedestrians, then other areas, and so on until it's like a 15 minute long game you can play.

 I post about making the game on twitter. https://x.com/J_Hyde_